 GeneCards Summary for GLUD1 Gene

 GLUD1 (Glutamate Dehydrogenase 1) is a Protein Coding gene.
 Diseases associated with GLUD1 include Hyperinsulinism-Hyperammonemia Syndrome and Glud1-Related Hyperinsulinism.
-Among its related pathways are Glucose / Energy Metabolism and Amino acid synthesis and interconversion (transamination).
+Among its related pathways are Metabolism and Urea cycle and metabolism of amino groups.
 GO annotations related to this gene include identical protein binding and oxidoreductase activity.
 An important paralog of this gene is GLUD2.

 UniProtKB/Swiss-Prot for GLUD1 Gene

 Mitochondrial glutamate dehydrogenase that converts L-glutamate into alpha-ketoglutarate.
 Plays a key role in glutamine anaplerosis by producing alpha-ketoglutarate, an important intermediate in the tricarboxylic acid cycle.
 May be involved in learning and memory reactions by increasing the turnover of the excitatory neurotransmitter glutamate (By similarity).